-Decades ago, healthy fast food was an oxymoron, but a few years into the new millennium, and several standout fast food restaurants are catching up with the times.
-If you too find fossilized McDonald's French fries to be kind of unsettling, or if you're just hoping to clean up your workday lunch, these fast casual chains have some delicious and fairly healthy options for everyone.
+Decades ago, healthy fast food was an oxymoron, but a few years into the new millennium, and several standout fast-food restaurants are catching up with the times.
+If you too find fossilized McDonald's french fries to be kind of unsettling, or if you're just hoping to clean up your workday lunch, these fast-casual chains have some delicious and fairly healthy options for everyone.

 But there is a catch.
-While most fast-casual restaurants advertised as healthy are quick to post their calorie counts, a new study has revealed that fast-casual restaurant entrées can be higher in calories than actual fast food — Chipotle versus McDonald’s, for example.
+While most fast-casual restaurants advertised as healthy are quick to post their calorie counts, a new study has revealed that fast-casual restaurant entrées can be higher in calories than that of actual fast food — Chipotle versus McDonald’s, for example.
 Fast-casual restaurants may provide a wider selection of healthy options, but when ordering from any restaurant, it’s important to focus on the bigger picture, with calories being but one piece of the puzzle.
-A healthy entrée with a higher nutrient density and fresh ingredients may be higher in calories than a standard fast food burger made with preservatives and artificial ingredients.
+A healthy entrée with a higher nutrient density and fresh ingredients may be higher in calories than a standard fast-food burger made with preservatives and artificial ingredients.

 With 260 locations in 30 states, Jason's Deli is a favorite for sandwiches, salads, wraps, pastas, paninis and more.
-More recently, Jason’s deli has upped the “healthy food” ante with specific menus for those who are vegetarian and/or gluten-sensitive.
+More recently, Jason’s Deli has upped the healthy food ante with specific menus for those who are vegetarian and/or gluten-sensitive.
 Though you could very well consume more than 1,000 calories in a single trip, it's just as easy not to.
-Choose fresh fruit or steamed veggies as your side, avoid the pasta dishes and go with broth-based soups instead of cream-based.
+Choose fresh fruit or steamed veggies as your side, avoid the pasta dishes, and go with broth-based soups instead of cream-based.
 Your waistline will thank you later.

-Next Up: Pret A Manger
+Next up: Pret A Manger

 And you'll see personalized content just for you whenever you click the My Feed .